Maximo-Rulli/Wine_quality_prediction/README.md

 3. The predicted wine quality will be displayed as a point on the interactive graph.

 ## Retraining
-The model can be retrained to obtain different results, to achieve that run the Wine_prediction.ipynb: ``` jupyter notebook Wine_prediction.ipynb ```
+The model can be retrained to obtain different results, to achieve this, run the Wine_prediction.ipynb: ``` jupyter notebook Wine_prediction.ipynb ```

 ## Interactive Graph
 An interactive graph was developed to display the predicted wine quality as a point on a scatterplot.
 The graph displays ten emojis, each corresponding to a quality score from 1 to 10.
 The x-axis and y-axis represent the predicted quality score based on the sliders inputs.
 The graph is interactive and updates in real-time as the user adjusts the sliders to set the wine features.